This guide will take you through the steps you need to take in order to migrate from Exchange Server 2013 to version 2016.

 The Service Connection Point (SCP) is an Exchange Server object’s attribute in Active Directory, which guides domain-joined Outlook clients to a URL to get auto-discover settings.
 This attribute is, by default, the FQDN of the server.
 The SCP should be configured to refer to the Exchange Server 2013 endpoint.

-This is the first blog in a series which will give you an in-depth breakdown of all the steps involved in migrating from Exchange Server 2013 to Exchange Server 2016.
-In this part, we made sure our environment met the prerequisites for Exchange Server 2016, prepared the environment for installation, installed the Exchange Server 2016 and configured the SCP.
+This is the first blog in a series that will give you in-depth details of all the steps involved in migrating from Exchange Server 2013 to Exchange Server 2016.
+In this part, we made sure our environment met the prerequisites for Exchange Server 2016, prepared the environment for installation, installed the Exchange Server 2016, and configured the SCP.
 The next blog (part 2) will discuss installing the correct SSL certificate on Exchange 2016.